 The island of Ciovo is a popular holiday destination, located very close to the mainland and Split Airport (and of course, Split itself).
-Although it’s an island, Ciovo is in fact connected to the mainland by a small bridge – technically two, in fact, as there’s one from the mainland to Trogir and then another from Trogir to Ciovo.
+Although it’s an island, Ciovo is in fact connected to the mainland by a modern bridge (opened in 2018).

 The main places to stay on Ciovo are Slatine, Okrug Donji and Okrug Gornji and Arbanija.

 Slatine is located on the northeastern edge of the island.
 As with many places on Ciovo, there are a small number of bars/cafes, beaches and restaurants in Slatine, as well as an ATM, a small shop and a bakery.
 There’s also a little playground should you have little ones in tow.